DCAN-Labs/LORIS_files/api_scripts/README.md

 Depricated. (almost) Everything that this does is done by redcap_to_loris.py.
 This is messier and less scalable.
-- Only use this for the instrument generation functions as these have not been implemented in the new class.
+- Only use this for the instrument generation methods as these have not been implemented in the new class.

 ## LORIS_php_instrument_template.html.jinja2

 This file was originally written by a former E-Lab data manager and adapted for use here.
-- Used by the create_instrument_php function in loris_class.py
+- Used by the create_instrument_php method in loris_class.py

 ## redcap_to_loris_class.py

-This file holds the class that defines the functions used to transfer data.
+This file holds the class that defines the methods used to transfer data.

 ## run.py

 This file is the script that is run to transfer data from REDCap to LORIS.
 - Creates an instance of the RedcapToLoris class defined in redcap_to_loris_class.py
-- Defines paramaters needed by the functions
+- Defines paramaters needed by the methods

 When run it should have an output similar to the following: